omrozh/DogsAPI/Readme.md

 Here are the goals we'd like you to achieve:

 1. Construct a management command that iterates through the list of breeds from Dog API.
-Each breed returned should be stored into the local database, along side the last 100 images provided for each breed.
+Each breed returned should be stored in the local database, along side the last 100 media assets provided for each breed.
+   - Images returned by the API **must** be stored locally, rather than just their remote URL.
 2. Create two API endpoints.
    - One should return a list of all dog breeds that are currently held within the database and their current image count.
-   - The second should be able to take in the name of a dog breed and a number of images, returning their URLs as a JSon response.
+   - The second should be able to take in the name of a dog breed and a number of images, returning the URLs to their locally stored assets as a JSon response.

 Django management commands can be run from the project's root directory in the following fashion: